 By cost, I do not mean out of pocket expenses or what your health insurance company paid; I mean the “actual, pre-adjusted charges.”
 The dog owner’s insurance company cannot pay you less simply because your child has health insurance.
 The liability insurance company must pay you for the “cost” of the medical treatment.
 Otherwise, two children – one insured, one uninsured – could sustain the exact same injury, but one would receive far more money for his harm.

 2. All wounds have been allowed to heal long enough to determine whether any permanent scar will remain.

 Most scars take between 6 months and 1 year to heal.
 Only at that point in time can a doctor determine whether your child will live with the scar for the rest of her life.
 If your child does have a permanent scar as a result of the dog bite, it may affect the amount of compensation your child receives.

 3. Enough time passes to determine whether your child has incurred any lasting psychological trauma.

 Most dog bite victims get over their fear of dogs within a few months.
 In some cases, however, the victim may carry their fear for much longer.
 Children might experience nightmares or panic because of a dog attack.
 Every bite produces a different response.
 The important thing is to understand whether your child has been harmed psychologically in addition to physically, then seek appropriate care.

-If you have any questions about South Carolina dog bite law, how medical bills get paid, or which insurance company is responsible for compensating your family, call me at 803-280-2800.
+If you have any questions about South Carolina dog bite law, how medical bills get paid, or which insurance company is responsible for compensating your family, call me at 803-790-2800 or you can start a chat with us now.
 You do not have to take on insurance giants or billing agencies by yourself.
 Let us help level the playing field for you and your child.